 Mariánské Lázně is laid out around Hlavní Třída, which contains a plethora of hotels, restaurants, travel agencies, and stores.
 Lázeňská Kolonáda, a long, covered block beginning at the northern end of Hlavní Třída, contains six of the resort’s eight major springs.

 There are frequent express trains from Prague’s main station to Mariánské Lázně via Plzeň.
-The trip takes nearly three hours and tickets cost 240 CZK.
-For a less direct, but slightly shorter and less expensive trip, take the train from Prague to Cheb (30 min, 45 CZK) to Karlovy Vary (80 min, 60 CZK).
+The trip takes nearly three hours, and tickets cost 240 CZK.
+For a less direct but slightly shorter and less expensive trip, take the train from Prague to Cheb (30 min, 45 CZK) to Karlovy Vary (80 min, 60 CZK).

-The Mariánské Lázně train station is located at Nádražní náměstí 292, a good 30 minute walk from the main spa area.
+The Mariánské Lázně train station is located at Nádražní náměstí 292, a good 30-minute walk from the main spa area.
 If you do not want to walk, take bus no. 5 into town.
-Tickets cost 12 CZK and are bought from the driver who will only accept coins, so make sure you have some on hand.
+Tickets cost 12 CZK and are bought from the driver, who will only accept coins, so make sure you have some on hand.

 The bus from Prague to Mariánské Lázně costs about 180 CZK and takes about 3 hours, often requiring a change in Plzeň.
 The Mariánské Lázně bus station is adjacent to the train station on Nádražní náměstí, so it is best to take bus no. 5 into town.

-When driving from Prague, the best route is to take Highway E50 through Plzeň to Stříbro, which is about 22 kilometers (13.7 miles) past Plzeň, and head northwest on Highway 21.
+When driving from Prague, the best route is to take Highway E50 through Plzeň to Stříbro, which is about 22 kilometres (13.7 miles) past Plzeň, and head northwest on Highway 21.
 The clearly marked route can take up to two hours.

 Tip: Visit Chodovar Brewery for world-class spas and beer.
 Located at Planá, just 20 minutes by bus from Marianske Lazne, it’s a perfect day trip.
-Spa beer treatments start from 660 CZK, and other treatments including massages, hot stones and even a private beer bath for two are also on the menu.
+Spa beer treatments start from 660 CZK, and other treatments, including massages, hot stones and even a private beer bath for two, are also on the menu.